Medical Board of Australia - FAQ: Specialist International Medical Graduates (SIMGs)

 1. Overseas Health Practitioner Regulatory Settings Review - Final Report, 2023 conducted by Ms Robyn Kruk AO (the Kruk Review)

-General practitioners with a specialist qualification on the Expedited Specialist pathway: accepted qualifications list can apply through the Expedited Specialist pathway.
+General practitioners, anaesthetists and psychiatrists with a specialist qualification on the Expedited Specialist pathway: accepted qualifications list can apply through the Expedited Specialist pathway.

-Specialist qualifications in anaesthetics, obstetrics and gynaecology, and psychiatry will be next, after they have been assessed by the Australian Medical Council (AMC) and approved by the Medical Board.
+Specialist qualifications in obstetrics and gynaecology will be next after they have been assessed by the Australian Medical Council (AMC) and approved by the Medical Board.

-Qualifications in other specialties will be added over time, as Australian health departments identify priority specialities.
+Qualifications in other specialties will be added over time as Australian health departments identify priority specialities.
+The next priorities identified by health departments are general medicine, general paediatrics and diagnostic radiology.

 Eligible qualifications will be added to the Expedited Specialist pathway: accepted qualifications list progressively, after they have been assessed by the AMC and approved by the Medical Board.